 In Harlem, he thought of becoming a composer and took a few lessons

 from Wallingford Riegger, an early American admirer of Arnold

 Schoenberg.
 The black actress and singer Rose Poindexter, whom he

 married in 1938, provided him an entrée to the jazz scene.
 They

 divorced in 1945; Ellison paid most of Rose's attorney fees.

 Ellison had moved to New York to study sculpture, but again abandoned his plans when a change meetings with Langston Hughes and Richard Wright led him to join Federal Writers' Project.
 He had earlier read the works of Ernest Hemingway, George Bernard Shaw, and T.S.
 Eliot, which impressed him deeply.
-Encouraged by Richard Wright he started to write essays, reviews and short stories for various periodicals.
-Ellison's stories appeared in New Masses and other publications.
-He became an editor of the Negro Quaterly and started to work on his novel.
+Encouraged by Wright, he wrote essays, reviews and short stories in Daily Worker, New Challenge, Negro Quaterly, New Masses and other publications.
+He became an editor of the Negro Quaterly and began to work on his novel.

 From 1943 to 1945 Ellison served in the Merchant Marines as a third cook, mainly on the Liberty Ship S.S.
 Sun Yat Sen.